 Not only are sarcomas rare, they are also highly diverse.
 About 25 major categories of sarcomas exist.
 In addition, there are more than 60 different sub-types of cancerous tissue.
 Since one sarcoma can behave differently from another, each requires a distinct approach to treatment.
-Caring for hundreds of patients every year, the Bone and Connective Tissue (Sarcoma) Cancer Program has the experience and resources to deliver individualized treatments.
+Caring for hundreds of patients every year, the Sarcoma Program has the experience and resources to deliver individualized treatments.
 The interdisciplinary team understands the intricacies of these diseases, and is skilled in the most advanced therapies.

 Because these cancer types are very complex, it may be easiest to think of them in terms of bone or soft tissue sarcomas.